Alfanar

 • Very early-stage startups without a minimum viable product or proven sales to clients

-• Fully mature, well-established organizations past the growth stage
+• Fully mature, well-established organisations past the growth stage

-• Organizations outside the Arab region focus countries (Egypt, Jordan, Lebanon, Palestine)
+• Organisations outside the Arab region focus countries (Egypt, Jordan, Lebanon, Palestine)

 • Projects without clear social/environmental impact on disadvantaged communities

-• Organizations not open to intensive management support and capacity building
+• Organisations not open to intensive management support and capacity building

 Helpful Hinchilla